 How Insurance Companies Treat Motorcycle Claims

 You might find as an injured motorcyclist that an insurance company offers you much less than you believe your damages are worth, or that the insurer tries to allege your comparative fault for the collision.
 An insurance company might even deny your claim altogether based on preconceived notions of motorcycles.
-Due to these and other tactics, you need an attorney to combat these prejudices and improve your odds of securing compensation.
+Due to these and other tactics, you need an attorney to combat these prejudices.
+Ant attorney can improve your odds of securing compensation.
 Work with the experienced Phoenix motorcycle accident lawyers Begam Marks & Traulsen, P.A. for award-winning legal representation in Arizona.

 Why Are Motorcycle Accident Insurance Claims Unique?